baltermia/Gira/Docs/README.md

 # Gira

 Gira is a simple copy of Atlassians Jira.
 Jira is a issue-tracking webapp which is used for bug tracking and agile project management.
 Gira has many limitations and is by far not as good as the real Jira, but it's open-source at least.
+Only the GUI is implemented, there's no real backend.
+The UI was created with [ModernWPF](https://github.com/Kinnara/ModernWpf).
 Functionality is listed under [Functions](#Functions) below.

 ## Used Tools

+- WPF
 - C#
-- WPF
-- MariaDB
+- ModernWPF library

 ## Functions